DMX Output is only available on Resolume Arena!

 A Lumiverse has the same Opacity, Brightness, Contrast and Color options that a regular Screen has.
 They behave the same way.

-In addition, it has a Framerate and Delay setting.
+In addition, it has Auto Span, Align Output, Framerate and Delay settings.

 The framerate determines how often (per second) you send out the Lumiverse data.